ArturSkowronski/KinectSDK-Kinventor/README.md

 KInventor Plugin
 ===================

 Code of Inventor Addon which was main part of my Bachelor's Thesis.
+Effect of it's work can be watched on https://db.tt/d6h0WVoC

 ##Thesis (in PL)
 http://sdrv.ms/1bupoA3